ajs124/WoTest/README.md

 - sane-city wot-servient

 # Features
-The following "protocols" are tested for the Consume and Producer:
+The following "protocols" are tested for the Consumer and Producer:
 - HTTP
 - CoAP
 - MQTT